hadley/adv-r/c-interface.md

 * Integers, compare to and set with `NA_INTEGER`
 * Logicals, compare to and set with `NA_LOGICAL`
 * String, compare to and set with `NA_STRING`

+## Checking types

+`TYPEOF` returns the `SEXPTYPE` of the incoming SEXP:

+      is_numeric <- cfunction(c("x" = "ANY"), "
+        return(ScalarLogical(TYPEOF(x) == REALSXP));
+      ")
+      is_numeric(7)
+      is_numeric("a")

+(Here we have to use `ScalarLogical` to convert the result of the C comparison, an integer, in an R data structure, a logical vector of length 1).

+These all return 0 for FALSE and 1 for TRUE.

+Atomic vectors:

+* isInteger: an integer vector (that isn't a factor)
+* isReal
+* isComplex
+* isLogical
+* isString
+* isNumeric: integer, logical, real
+* isNumber: numeric + complex numbers
+* isVectorAtomic: atomic vectors (logical, interger, numeric, complex, string, raw)

+* isArray: vector with dimension attribute
+* isMatrix: vector with dimension attribute of length 2

+* isEnvironment
+* isExpression
+* isFactor:
+* isFunction: function: a closure, a primitive, or an internal function
+* isList: __pair__list?
+* isNewList: list
+* isSymbol
+* isNull
+* isObject
+* isVector: atomic vectors + lists and expressions

+Note that some of these functions behave differently to the R-level functions with similar names.
+For example `isVector` is true for any atomic vector type, lists and expression, where `is.vector` is returns `TRUE` only if its input has no attributes apart from names.

 ## Modifying objects